Softwire/DiscordBot/README.md

 ### Getting Google Sheets credentials

 1. Talk to someone on the team (currently Benji) who can give you Google sheets credentials, and ask for them.
-They will be given to you on [Zoho](https://vault.zoho.com/online/main), so make sure someone on the team raises a helpdesk ticket to add you to the "Morale Event Discord Bot" chamber
+They will be given to you on [Zoho](https://vault.zoho.com/online/main), so raise a HYP request to get access to the "Morale Event Discord Bot" chamber

 ### Running the bot locally